-Perfect Keto seems to use emojis for one reason: to draw users’ eye to the area they want to emphasize.
-The first points to their URL, driving traffic to the site, while the second draws the eye to one of their stories.
-This particular one is for a contest, while other Stories collections include healthy Keto tips and motivation, podcasts, and recipes.
+Perfect Keto seems to use emojis for one reason: to draw users’ eyes to the area it wants to emphasize.
+The first points to its mission statement and the second to one of its new products.
+(This URL in particular is for a new product.)
+Story collections include healthy Keto tips and motivation, podcasts, and recipes.

 23. Ugly Drinks

 Ugly Drinks has an Instagram bio and presence that’s anything but ugly.
 The list-like approach makes it easy to read each of the points, emojis match the playfulness of the brand, and there’s a branded hashtag encouraging users to follow and share.
-Social proof is offered by mentions of Quartz, Forbes, and Bustle, and the bit.ly link takes users to a page where they can purchase their first box.
+Social proof is offered by mentions of Quartz, Forbes, and Bustle, and where the brand donates profits to.
+The link takes users to a page where they can purchase its box.

 24. Skinny Teatox

-Global brand Skinny Teatox uses their Instagram bio to remind followers of the advantages of shopping with them: all-natural and fast shipping.
-They also incorporate social proof: “Thousands of happy customers” means that their product has worked for many, and it can work for you too.
-The CTA is strong and in all caps, drawing attention to it, and driving users to the main homepage.
+Global brand Skinny Teatox uses its Instagram bio to remind followers of the advantages of shopping with it: all-natural products and fast shipping.
+It also incorporates social proof: “Thousands of happy customers” means its product has worked for many, and it can work for you too.
+The CTA is strong and in all caps, drawing attention to it and driving users to the main homepage.

 25. Press London

-PRESS London’s Instagram bio reads like a list of bullet points, which is ideal for a quickly scrolling mobile audience.
-The stories thumbnails match the branded green color of the main profile picture, and feature simplistic illustrations.
-The customized and easy-to-remember bit.ly link takes users to a collection page of various diet plans available on their site.
+Press London’s Instagram bio reads like a list of bullet points, which is ideal for a quickly scrolling mobile audience.
+The Stories thumbnails match the branded green color of the main profile picture and feature simplistic illustrations.

 26. Faucet Face

-Faucet Face sells water bottles, but their Instagram bio is about more than just that.
-They use emojis and messaging that share the brand’s mission to make the world a healthier place for humans and the environment alike.
-Stories highlight the brand story and how they live their mission, health and wellness tips, footage from events, and ideas on how to give back to the community.
+Faucet Face sells water bottles, but its Instagram bio is about more than just that.
+It uses emojis and messaging that shares the brand’s mission to make the world a healthier place for humans and the environment alike.
+Stories highlight the brand’s story and how it lives its mission, health and wellness tips, footage from events, and ideas on how to give back to the community.

 27. Two Wheel Gear

-Two Wheel Gear has five core elements to their Instagram bio: tagline, description, UGC CTA, social proof, and link.
-What’s most interesting here is the way they go about social proof.
-Rather than touting a quote from an industry publication, Two Wheel Gear highlights the author of their blog, Joe Meissner, who is an influential figure in their niche.
-This brings the community full circle, and followers are more likely to trust the brand and their content.
+Two Wheel Gear has five core elements in its Instagram bio: tagline, description, UGC CTA, social proof, and Kickstarter link.
+What’s most interesting here is the way it goes about social proof.
+Rather than touting a quote from an industry publication, Two Wheel Gear highlights the author of its blog, Joe Meissner, who is an influential figure in its niche.
+This brings the community full circle, and followers are more likely to trust the brand and its content.

 28. The Giving Manger

 The Giving Manger sells a unique product: a DIY manger kit for families to make together during Christmas.
-Though they sell just a single product, the brand has used their Instagram bio in a number of ways: a heart-warming and emotional appeal to users, simple emojis, and website URL.
+Though it sells just a single product, the brand has used its Instagram bio in a number of ways: a heart-warming and emotional appeal to users, simple emojis, and website URL.
 Stories give a look into how the product works, the book that comes along with the kit, and tradition ideas to start with your family.

-Holstee is a bright and playful brand, and their Instagram bio reflects that.
-However, instead of relying on the use of emojis, Holstee uses the space to promote their membership program and Linktree link.
-Their stories feature bold, solid-color thumbnails for a unique but appealing aesthetic.
+Holstee is a bright and playful brand, and its bio reflects that.
+However, instead of relying on the use of emojis, Holstee uses a short bio to express its unique offering.
+Its Linktree link leads to its tools, products, membership sign-up, and more.
+Its Stories feature bold, solid-color thumbnails for a unique but appealing aesthetic.